September 13, 2016 / Educational

 Easy Mount Gemsetting Pliers: Made to close prongs using a parallel motion, ensuring control of the jaws with little strength needed.
 The jaws only move 1mm at a time which protects the stone from damage.

-Watch this video for more information on settings.
+Watch this video for more information on jewelry settings.

 Halstead is one of North America's leading distributors of quality jewelry supplies.
 Halstead specializes in wholesale findings such as ready-made stone settings, chain, tools and metals for jewelry artists.